 (Bogota, Quindio Coffee Region, Cartagena)

-Colombia has come of age and now is the time to discover one of the best kept secrets of Latin America!
-Bogotá, the clean & bustling capital city is fast becoming a by word for urban progress and has an enviable location with spectacular views of the Andean mountains.
-Wander between the myriad of interesting streets in La Candelaria, Bogota's old colonial district.
-The Eje Cafetero, or Coffee Region has spectacular scenery, and a tour of the coffee plantations & picturesque colonial villages is a blissful way top spend a few days staying at a traditional hacienda amongst the flowers and humming birds.
-Onwards you go to Cartagena de Indias, South America’s most beautiful and evocative city, a UNESCO World Heritage Site located on the Caribbean coast of the country.
-With Colombia highlights fresh in your mind tavel north to Central America, setting foot in Panama.
-Continue on to the lush and tropical forest of Boquete, amidst the cloudforest search for the elusive Queztal.
-On the Caribbean side, relax and soak up the sun in the sea-side town of Bocas del Toro.
-Conclude this journey with a tour of the Panama Canal.
+Colombia has changed and now is the time to discover one of the best kept secrets of Latin America.
+Take advantage of this premium tour in a private vehicle accompanied with your own guide and be prepared to be surprised as you discover the reality of Colombia.
+Bogotá, the clean & bustling capital city is fast becoming a by word for urban progress and with spectacular views of the Andean mountains, wander between the myriad of interesting streets in La Candelaria, Bogota's old colonial district.
+Visit the most important gold museum in the world, the Museo de Oro or the museum of Colombia’s famous artist, Fernandao Botero.
+Enjoy the abundant nightlife and restaurants in Parque 93 and Zona Rosa.
+The Eje Cafetero, or Coffee Region, is where you travel to for spectacular scenery, a tour of the coffee plantations & picturesque colonial villages and a blissful few days staying at a traditional hacienda amongst the flowers and humming birds.
+The tour concludes in Cartagena de Indias, South America’s most beautiful and evocative city, a UNESCO World Heritage Site located on the Caribbean coast of the country.
+Wander the colonial streets with their imposing merchant’s houses, flower bedecked balconies & stunning civic buildings.
+Explore fortresses, museums and beautiful churches or book an optional day trip to the Rosario Islands for white sandy beaches.

 Upon arrival you will be met by our local representative who will help you locate your vehicle.

 Enjoy a private airport transfer with professional driver and guide.